-In recent years, the mid-century style (or mid-century modern) has become increasingly mainstream for a variety of reasons.
+In recent years, the mid-century furniture style (or mid-century modern) has become increasingly mainstream for a variety of reasons.
 First, it is a style that lives in both the past and the present.
-Mid-Century modern designs utilises sleek lines with familiar organic shapes, tapered legs and incorporates wood elements resulting in furniture pieces with timeless appeal.
-While many of mid-century modern pieces were designed in the 1950s and 60s, some of these designs are even more popular than they had been decades ago.
+Mid-century furniture designs utilises sleek lines with familiar organic shapes, tapered legs and incorporates wood elements resulting in furniture pieces with timeless appeal.
+While many of mid-century modern pieces were designed in the 1950s and 60s, some of these furniture designs are even more popular now than they had been decades ago.

 With recent years, the minimalist home interior design has been growing in popularity as many of us living busy lifestyles wish to par things down to the basics.
 Ditching the unnecessary clutter to create a clean living space for ourselves can truly help us wind down after a hectic day of work even in bustling Singapore.

-If you’re going back to basics and keeping it simple, Minimalist style is for you!
+If you’re going back to basics and keeping it simple, minimalist furniture is for you!
 This is usually achieved through functional furniture, geometrical shapes and a combination of colours of not more than two.